 7. Heart Finger Tattoo

-Like ring finger tattoos, heart finger tattoos are usually chosen as a symbol of love, romance, and commitment.
+Heart tattoos are usually chosen as a symbol of love, romance, and commitment.
 They can also represent self-love, family, or act as an expression of a person’s loving and caring spirit.
 Because it’s visible whenever you look at your hand, a heart finger tattoo will always remind you about the most important thing in life: love.

 8. Rose Finger Tattoo

-Roses are one of the most popular tattoo designs of all time, and they look great when placed on your finger.
+Rose tattoos are one of the most popular tattoo designs of all time, and they look great when placed on your finger.
 These sweet-smelling flowers have petals and thorns, meaning they represent both the beauty and pain of life.
 Roses are also linked with love and passion, so they are often chosen as a tattoo tribute to a loved one.